-The boys and their mother are, of course, separated during all of this; one of them is raised by Jai and grows up to be karate expert Danny (Mithun), and the other runs off to a gypsy camp and grows up to be a jewel thief and karate performer played by story/screenplay/director/producer Deb Mukherjee.
+The boys and their mother are, of course, separated during all of this; one of them is raised by Jai and grows up to be karate expert Danny (Mithun), and the other runs off to a tribal camp and grows up to be a jewel thief and karate performer played by Deb Mukherjee, who also gets story/screenplay/director/producer credit.
 Various people try to get the diamond; Danny and Aarti fall in love; Desh has two love interests, Geeta and Zora; fights and songs happen; and eventually the brothers realize their bond and go after Khan together.

 The choreographers (fight and otherwise) for this film have a field day with him, giving him tippy-toe prancing in combat and in dance.
 Mithun looks like he’s enjoying these sequences too, and for me that’s enough to make up for some other moments when he…appears less invested, shall we say.
 His first song, “Tum Tum Tumba,” is full of skittering strings, laser pew-pew sounds, boogeying club-goers, and Mithun swiveling his hips and dance-fighting around a swimming pool in silver boots.
 (Frankly, this sequence falls under the category “If you are not entertained by this, you are made of stone.”
 There are better-sounding uploads of this song on Youtube than the link I used, but none of them has the visuals.)